 SENSORS FOR FOOD PROCESSING

-For more than a decade, 3D Level Scanners have been providing highly accurate level and volume measurement in challenging materials contained in bins, tanks, and silos.
-The only sensor to measure and map the material surface, it sends pulses at a 70° beam angle, taking multiple-level measurements and accounting for uneven surface topography when calculating volume.
-3D Vision software takes sensor data and reports the level of material detected and reports on the average levels over time.
-For the MV and the MVL models, a colorful graphical representation indicates where high and low spots exist in the silo.
+For more than a decade, the 3DLevelScanner has provided highly accurate level and volume measurements in challenging materials contained in bins, tanks, and silos.
+As the only sensor to measure and map the material surface, it sends pulses at a 70° beam angle, taking multiple-level measurements and accounting for uneven surface topography when calculating volume.

 VIEW MULTIPLE SILOS, AND BINS ON A SINGLE SCREEN